Sunday, June 16, 2024

 She was indeed a very generous person.
 She presented gift items which she bought in her Europe trip to both my wife and my MIL.

 A day before we started our driving tour on 22.05.2024, some of the ex-convent "girls" of CHIJ based in BP had a small gathering in a cafe in BP.
 This was organized because of the visits of two members - Eva from USA and my wife.
-Bee Chu who is staying in Malacca was not one of the participants.
+Bee Chu, a former student of CHIJ who is now staying in Malacca was not one of the participants.

-I posed for a group photo just before their makan.
+Before the meal, I posed for a group photo with the attendees.
 This time I did not join in their makan session because I needed to take my MIL to visit her relatives in one of the housing estates in BP.

-Since getting to know some of them since their first grand class 70 reunion in March 2015, I have been invited to join in their gatherings that coincided with our visits to BP or Singapore.
+Ever since I got to know some of them in their first grand Class 70 reunion on 28.02.2015, I have been invited to join in some of their gatherings that coincided with our visits to BP or Singapore.

 Westin Singapore at Level 32, Asia Square Tower 2